 Overall, the D90 is not what I expected from an AKM chipset implementation and represents a break from the more colored house sounds of the 4490 and 4497.
-Of course, amps can weigh in with their own coloration which is why sometimes DAC’s are a bit harder to mail in terms of their own signature.
+Of course, amps can weigh in with their own coloration which is why sometimes DACs are a bit harder to mail in terms of their own signature.

-However, we did come comparison work recently with the new Cayin iDAC-6 MK2 and it is a fairly neutral tone compared to the Sabre-infused Cayin pure DAC Ha! that feels like a legacy role reversed because it always used to be Sabre DACs were the neutral performers.
+However, we did come comparison work recently with the new Cayin iDAC-6 MK2 and it is a fairly neutral tone compared to the Sabre-infused Cayin pure DAC Ha! that feels like a legacy role reversed because it always used to be Sabre DACs that were the neutral performers.

 Now when I say neutral I mean primarily the low-end.
 The D90 bass via the Broadway is very nicely defined, nothing soft at all about it.
-It does seem quite linear right up to the lower-mids or relatively uncolored compared to the Cayin iDAC-6 MK2’s organic earthy sound.
+It does seem quite linear right up to the lower mids or relatively uncolored compared to the Cayin iDAC-6 MK2’s organic earthy sound.

 Not as crunchy or bombastic as the Qutest either but tighter and cleaner than the Yulong DA10 AK4497 implementation which I found very soft.

 The D90 neutral low-end and softer treble adds a bit more ‘midrange emphasis’ to the presentation.
 However, upper mids percussion sound smooth and quite agreeable with plenty of staging width on display on the Broadway amp.
-That is one thing that initially struck me it just how good the level of instrumental separation is on the combos we used with the D90.
+That is one thing that initially struck me is just how good the level of instrumental separation is on the combos we used with the D90.

 I would argue Topping has ever so slightly smoothed out the treble response on the D90.
 That means no glare, nothing brittle or hard sounding but sting a tiny bit of sting out of it at the same time.